Alexandra7a/TourismAgencyJava/README.md

 # My Client-Server Tourism Agency Application

 ## 🎯 Purpose:
 The project aims to build an employee dedicated application to help manage the tourists eager to choose a trip from the agency's database.

 ## 👩🏻‍💻 Technology Used:
 I worked in java for this one.
 As a build tool I used Gradle.
-I worked with Rest services and I built a React client to connect to a siml=ple CRUD version of the project.
+I worked with Rest services and I built a React client to connect to a simple CRUD version of the project.

 ## 📋 The structure of the project
 The project has two phases.
-One more complexe which aims to emphasise the client-server communication and one for Web purposes, introducing Rest and React.
+One more complex which aims to emphasize the client-server communication and one for Web purposes, introducing Rest and React.
 # *FIRST*
 The project is organized in Modules:
 - **Client Modul** - responsible for client-side
 - **Model Modul** - keeps all the domain's entities
 - **Services Modul** - define interfaces to help the synchronization of the parties involved
-- **Persistence Modul** - realise connection to DB and keeps all repositories
+- **Persistence Modul** - realises connection to DB and keeps all repositories
 - **Server Modul** - provide the required services for the clients
 - **Networking Modul** - all common aspects between the client and server, containing classes such as Remote Proxy on client's behalf and Worker on server's